-For some, snowboarding is a leisurely hobby or destination activity they dabble in for the winter season.
+For some, snowboarding is a leisurely hobby or destination activity that they dabble in for the winter season.
 However, for others more serious about the sport, snowboarding is a lifestyle.
-They spend every chance they have out on the mountain slashing through backcountry powder or trying trick after trick in terrain parks.
+They spend every chance they have out on the mountain carving through backcountry powder or trying trick after trick in terrain parks.

 If this sounds like you, and you find yourself constantly thinking not only about the next time you’ll be on your board but also how to improve your skills, we have compiled a list of tips to help you.
 Some of these tips are meant for those who stay in the terrain parks working on trick passes.
 However, most of these apply to snowboarding in a general sense and can help you take your riding skills to the next level.

 This goes without saying, but in all it’s cheesy-ness, our biggest tip is to have fun.
 Snowboarding, above all else, is supposed to be enjoyed.
 Sure, improving is important, but if you’re not having fun, what’s the point?
 Now for the more helpful tips.

 1. Buy the Right Gear

 Different snowboards are made for different activities, and it’s important to know the difference so you can buy the proper equipment for the kind of riding you want to do.

 For example, a freestyle board is softer and more flexible because it’s designed for park riding and tricks.
 If you’re trying to improve your park skills, you might want to consider ditching a stiffer, longer all-mountain board.
 However, if you’re into backcountry boarding, the longer, wider backcountry boards are perfect for ploughing through ungroomed powder.